adam-maj/robotics/README.md

 # Overview

-Riding the tailwinds of recent progress in deep learning, robotics has again become a central technology focus area, with companies like [Optimus](https://www.tesla.com/we-robot), [Figure](https://www.figure.ai/), and [1x](https://www.1x.tech/) deploying hundreds of millions of dollars (see: [Figure raises $675M](https://www.prnewswire.com/news-releases/figure-raises-675m-at-2-6b-valuation-and-signs-collaboration-agreement-with-openai-302074897.html), [1x raises $100M](https://www.1x.tech/discover/1x-secures-100m-in-series-b-funding)) to develop general purpose humanoids.
+Riding the tailwinds of recent progress in deep learning, robotics has again regained the spotlight, with companies like [Optimus](https://www.tesla.com/we-robot), [Figure](https://www.figure.ai/), and [1x](https://www.1x.tech/) deploying hundreds of millions of dollars (see: [Figure raises $675M](https://www.prnewswire.com/news-releases/figure-raises-675m-at-2-6b-valuation-and-signs-collaboration-agreement-with-openai-302074897.html), [1x raises $100M](https://www.1x.tech/discover/1x-secures-100m-in-series-b-funding)) to develop general-purpose humanoids.

 Given recent hype, twitter sentiment, venture narratives, and recent demos (see: [Tesla Optimus](https://www.youtube.com/watch?v=cpraXaw7dyc), [Figure 02](https://www.youtube.com/watch?v=0SRVJaOg9Co), [Figure 02 + OpenAI](https://www.youtube.com/watch?v=Sq1QZB5baNw), [1x NEO](https://www.youtube.com/watch?v=bUrLuUxv9gE)), it may seem like fully autonomous humanoids are right around the corner.
-Before my deep dive, my timelines were around 2-3 years.
+I originally anticipated that they might arrive within the next 2-3 years.

-However, as I went farther into my deep dive, I noticed that the technical realities of the robotics industry point to a very different story than what current narratives suggest.
+However, as I went farther into my deep dive, I noticed that the technical realities of current robotics progress point to a very different future than what current narratives suggest.

-To understand this true story of robotics, we must first look to the past to understand the series of innovations that have gotten the industry to where it is today.
-Then, we can understand what this tells us about what it will take to reach the goal of fully autonomous generally intelligent humanoids.
+To see this realistic future of the robotics industry, we'll first need to understand the series of innovations that have gotten the industry to where it is today.

-Through this process, we'll explore the answers to the following questions:
+Then, we'll use this to explore the answers to the following questions:

-- What are current humanoid robotics systems truly capable of?
+- What are state-of-the-art robots currently capable of?
-- What are the constraints limiting progress toward general purpose humanoids?
+- What are the constraints limiting progress toward fully-autonomous generally-intelligent robotics?
-- What is the path to successfully building fully autonomous humanoids and deploying them at scale?
+- What is the path to successfully build generally-intelligent robots?
+- How long will it take to create generally-intelligent robots?
 - Who will win the humanoid arms race?
-- How long will it take to achieve general purpose humanoids?
+- What does this mean for investment and company building in the robotics industry?

 Let's start by understanding the fundamentals of robotics from first principles.